course-dprep/Airbnb-curfew-impact/README.md

 # The impact of Corona curfews on the prices of Airbnb listings in Amsterdam

 This repository supports the research to The impact of Corona curfews on the prices of Airbnb listings in Amsterdam.
-The research was started as a part of the [Data Preparation and Workflow Management](https://dprep.hannesdatta.com course of Tilburg University).
+The research was started as a part of the [Data Preparation and Workflow Management](https://dprep.hannesdatta.com) course of Tilburg University

 #